-Through support, dignity and love, Family Housing Network, in partnership with our community, empowers families at risk of homelessness to achieve independent, healthy lives and a permanent place to call home.
+Through support, dignity and love, Catholic Community Services/Family Housing Network, in partnership with our community, empowers families challenged by homelessness to achieve independent, healthy lives, and a permanent place to call home.

 Who We Serve

-Family Housing Network serves low-income families with children in Pierce County and military veteran households in King, Kitsap, Pierce, Thurston & Snohomish counties.
-We provide a place to live for families experiencing or at risk of homelessness, while helping to build skills that maximize family stability and self-sufficiency, in order to prevent future homelessness.
+Family Housing Network serves low-income families in Pierce County and military veteran households in King, Pierce, Thurston, Kitsap, Mason, Grays Harbor, Lewis, Cowlitz, Pacific or Wahkiakum counties.
+We provide assistance to house families experiencing homelessness, while helping to connect them with resources that maximize stability and self-sufficiency, in order to prevent future homelessness.

-FHN and a partnership of 12 Pierce County housing service agencies help families move to affordable housing as quickly as possible after they become homeless.
+FHN helps families and individuals move to affordable community housing as quickly as possible after they become homeless.
 Rapid Re-housing also provides them with short-term supportive services and connections to community resources at an individualized level.
-Referrals come through AP4H, (253) 682-3401 ext 1.
+Referrals come through Coordinated Entry.

-Family Housing Network partners with 73 apartment units in Tacoma, Lakewood, and Fife to serve homeless families with complex needs and/or disabilities who would benefit from long term (2+ years) case management services to work on goals toward stability and independence.
+Family Housing Network partners with 69 apartment units in Tacoma, Lakewood, and Fife to serve homeless families with complex needs and disabilities who need long term case management services to work on goals toward stability and independence.
 Service goals typically center on housing retention, education, employment, and family stability.
-Referrals come through AP4H, (253) 682-3401 ext.
-1
+Referrals come through Coordinated Entry.

 Supportive Services for Veteran Families

 The SSVF program provides rapid re-housing and homeless prevention services for veteran families and single veterans experiencing homelessness or who are at imminent risk of homelessness.
 Qualifications include: